 Older children, teenagers, and adults may have trouble complying with the Classical Ketogenic Diet, so the Modified Atkins Diet may be easier for them to maintain.
 Also, because these patients have larger body masses, they may have trouble meeting their protein needs on the Classical Ketogenic Diet.

-These are just some examples of when the Modified Atkins Diet might be used.
+These are just some examples of when the Modified Atkins Diet (MAD) might be used.
 If you are considering dietary management of epilepsy, you will work with your doctor and dietitian to determine whether the Classical Ketogenic Diet, Modified Atkins Diet, or another variation works best for you and your family.